 JPEG stands for

 "Joint Photographic Experts Group,” and is a file format for compressed images.
-It uses lossy compression for digital images and is best for saving photographs and paintings of realistic scenes with smooth variations of tone and color (where you do not notice the missing details).
+It uses lossy or lossless compression for digital images and is best for saving photographs and paintings of realistic scenes with smooth variations of tone and color (where you do not notice the missing details).

 The file name extensions for JPEG files are:

 How to write out an image as a JPEG file in ImageIO